-The Environmental Studies Program.
-The Environmental Studies Program, which was authorized by the OCS Land Act as amended (Section 20), is administered by BOEM and covers a wide range of field and laboratory studies in biology, chemistry, and physical oceanography, as well as studies of the social and economic impacts of OCS energy and marine minerals development.
+The Environmental Studies Program, which was authorized by the OCS Land Act as amended (Section 20), was administered by BOEM and covered a wide range of field and laboratory studies in biology, chemistry, and physical oceanography, as well as studies of the social and economic impacts of OCS energy and marine minerals development.

 The OCS Scientific Committee (OCS SC) was chartered to advise the Secretary of the Interior, through the director of BOEM, on the feasibility, appropriateness and scientific value of BOEM's OCS Environmental Studies Program.

 Members were appointed by the Secretary based on technical skills and geographic representation, and were required to meet the following criteria: scientific competence, reputation within their field of expertise, and ability to address important elements of BOEM’s research and science activities.
 BOEM's research and science activities span a diverse spectrum of environmental and socioeconomic disciplines pertinent to decision making of the OCS energy and minerals management programs.
 The Committee was also evenly divided into three sections covering the areas of physical, biological, and social sciences.